allanchan339/allanchan339.github.io/_posts/2023-05-13-Journal-WindowInstall.md

 In my motherboard, a configuration called "Pending Operation" in trusted computing can be found.
 The only option is "clear TPM".
 After clearing the TPM, the finger print is removed and the installation can be performed.

+Also, the secure boot key should also be reset.
+The secure boot key is used to verify the integrity of the OS.
+If the secure boot key is not reset, the installation will be troubled by failure of boot.

+The secure boot key can be reset by the following steps:
+1. Enter BIOS and switch Secure Boot to custom.
+2. Delete old secure key
+3. Switch the mode to setup and save the configuration.

 ## Problem
 The installation will be failed if the TPM is not cleared and new Windows key is provided.
 The error code is 0xc0000005.
 The error code 0xc0000005 is a Windows operating system error that is also known as the "Access Violation" error.
 This error typically occurs when an application attempts to access a memory location that it is not authorized to access.